vipwoody/quick_twit_embed/README.md

 Perfect to easily embed your tweets to your website, no need to paste code and having no idea what the fuck you're doing.

-For help and more dtails, contact info here: http://w00dy.com
+For help and more details, contact info here: http://w00dy.com